-If you use the browser Firefox instead of Chrome and Safari, chances are you have heard about Firefox OS, the new open source operating system for smartphones and tablets from Mozilla.
+If you use the Firefox browser instead of Chrome or Safari, chances are you have heard about Firefox OS, the new open source operating system for smartphones and tablets from Mozilla.
 The organization is serious in working to make the Web open and accessible to everyone.

 Though this new mobile OS is an emerging technology, it is quickly catching the eyes of users, developers, and critics.
 In this post, we will have a look at what’s in store.